 The medical tourism program includes access to and practice the following activities:

 Sulfur and hot eyes: It spreads in many countries and is known for its treatment of bone pain and chronic fatigue.

-• Shores of the sea: It is one of the most famous and oldest types of medical tourism, where the patient is hospitalized with salt water and then given sessions of burial of sand to take advantage of natural minerals such as calcium and magnesium.
+• Shores of the sea: It is one of the most famous and oldest types of medical tourism, where the patient is hospitalized with saltwater and then given sessions of the burial of sand to take advantage of natural minerals such as calcium and magnesium.
 It is considered useful for treating skin and rheumatic diseases.

-• Therapeutic sanatoriums: These are places that provide therapeutic service to patients, and are characterized by its calmness and its view of comfortable landscapes far from the noise of modern cities.
+• Therapeutic sanatoriums: These are places that provide therapeutic service to patients, and are characterized by their calmness and their view of comfortable landscapes far from the noise of modern cities.